This text is translated into Russian by google automatic human level neural machine.

 The main problem of the current state of economic cooperation between Russia and Vietnam is the absence of large mutual investment projects, says Mazyrin.
 True, the composition of statements after the meeting of the Russian and Vietnamese leaders is encouraging, he adds.

 While the main project of Vietnamese investors in Russia is the construction of a number of dairy factories by TH True Milk.
 Investments are estimated at 2,5 billion.
 The project has already been implemented in the Moscow region (Volokolamsky district), production was opened by the governor of the region Andrei Vorobyev at the beginning of 2018.

-In December, it became known that the company received the status of a resident of the Special Economic Zone "Kaluga", and will build a similar plant in the Kaluga region.
-"The project provides for the construction of a site for processing milk, production of dairy products up to 1 thousand tons per day.
-The main products are drinking milk, yogurt, drinking yoghurt, cheese and dairy products.
-The products will be partially - more than 50% - produced by processing raw milk of our own production, "the Kaluga Region Regional Development Agency said.
+In December it became known that the company received the status of a resident of the Kaluga Special Economic Zone, and will build a similar plant in the Kaluga Region.
+“The project provides for the construction of a site for milk processing, production of dairy products up to 1 tons per day.
+The main products are drinking milk, yoghurt, drinking yoghurt, cheese and dairy products.
+The products will be partially - more than 50% - produced by processing raw milk of our own production, ”said the Agency for Regional Development of the Kaluga Region.

 Even earlier, in April 2017, plans were made for TH True Milk to build a third complex in Bashkiria.
 The authorities of the region promised the Vietnamese investor "assistance in manual mode", first of all it is necessary to find 20 thousand hectares of land.
 Recall, all TH True Milk projects in Russia - full-cycle projects that provide for their own feed base, which involves the lease of land for the production of feed.

 After a visit to Vietnam, Deputy Prime Minister Yury Trutnev learned that another TH True Milk project could be implemented in the Far East.
 But so far concrete plans have not been announced.